 Let’s get the basics out of the way.
 This is not a root.
 It’s a 100% legitimate way to unlock your device.
 Before we brought this to you all, we made sure to test it out thoroughly to make sure it’s totally safe.
 We found it works 9 out of 10 times and the times it doesn’t, try again the next day, it may work.
+This method provides a free cell unlock code directly from Samsung that will permanently unlock your device.

 It is so simple that I’m shocked a booming Samsung unlocking industry still exists.
 So before you hit that “Buy Now” button on eBay for an unlock code or fork over more some cash to your provider, read on and see if this works for you.

-What Provider will this work for?
+What Providers and Models will this work for?

 Compatible Samsung Models